MathiSudhanan/BudgetMonitorWeb/README.md

 # BudgetMonitorWeb
-BudgetMonitor Web API and MVC with .Net Core
+BudgetMonitor Web API, MVC with .Net Core and PostGreSQL